-C.1.
-The Superintendent's Education Advisory Team (SEAT) was established in 2021.
+The Superintendent's Education Advisory Team (SEAT) was established in 2021 as a advisory body for all aspects of education; not solely focused on the COVID-19 pandemic.
 The SEAT will provide the WVDE insight to understand the landscape facing our students, educators, staff, and families more fully, while also serving an advisory role during this most critical time of recovery and beyond.
 With a shared spirit of accountability, effective communication, and action, the SEAT will be a part of solutions moving forward to best serve the needs of children and to ensure the education system meets the needs of our state.
 The SEAT includes teachers, school staff, principals, school district administrators, parents, and student advocacy groups.